 - Sleep pattern

-Your baby might sleep less during the day and sleep for longer hours during the night.
+Your baby develops day and night cycle rhythym and might sleep less during the day and sleep for longer hours during the night.

 - Social and Emotional Development: